nicpottier/django-tagcon/docs/reference.rst

 This example provides a template tag which outputs a tweaked version of the instance name passed in.
 It demonstrates using the various Arg types to have tagcon do the hard work for you::

      class TweakName(tagcon.TemplateTag):
-        """Proves the tweak_name template tag, which outputs a slightly modified version of the NamedModel instance passed in.
+        """Provides the tweak_name template tag, which outputs a slightly modified version of the NamedModel instance passed in.
 	  {% tweak_name instance [offset=0] [limit=1] [reverse] %} """